delta10/kees/CONTRIBUTING.md

 All contributions have to be reviewed by someone.

 It could be that your contribution can be merged immediately by a maintainer.
 However, usually, a new Merge Request needs some improvements before it can be merged.
-Other contributors (or our automatic testing system Jenkins) might have feedback.
+Other contributors (or our automatic testing system) might have feedback.
 If this is the case the reviewing maintainer will help you improve your documentation and code.

 If your documentation and code have passed human review and have passed the automated tests, it is merged.

 ### 4. Celebrate

 Your ideas, documentation and code have become an integral part of this project.
-You are the Open Source hero we need.

 ---